MartinFeineis/Library/Books/BraveNewWorld.md

 Chapter 16 Lots of good quotes and explanations from Mustapha Mond
 * __p319__: "But the new ones are so stupid and horrible.
 Those plays ,where there's nothing but helicopters flying about them and you feel the people kissing."
 * __p320__: You can't make flivvers without steel -- and you can't make tragedies without social instability.
 The world's stabel now.
 People are happy; they get what they want, and they never want what they can't get.
+* __p322__: "But that's the price we have to pay for stability.
+You've got to choose between happiness and what people used to call high art.
+We've sacrificed the high art.
+We have the feelis and the scent organ instead."
+* __p322__: "It all seems to me so quite horrible"  " of course it does.
+Actual happiness always looks pretty squalid in comparison with the overcompensations for misery.
+And, of course, stability isn't nearly so spectacular as instability."
 * __p326__: "The experiment was tried.
 The whole of Ireland was put on a four-hour day.
 What was the result?
 Unrest and a large increase in the consumption of soma." - Mustapha Mond